jaqmol/ramtastic/readme.md

 - State-change-events on paths can be subscribed to
 - Re-rendering is triggered automatically on state changes

-## This project is in a very early stage of development

-Contributors welcome!
-I'm myself quite new to Ramda, so feel free to jump in.

-[RAMTASKS is the practical test project](https://github.com/jaqmol/ramtasks) under which ramtastic is developed.

 ## Unordered ideas:
 - CLI "ram", something in the line of react-scripts
 - CLI options:
   - add dependencies and scripts to existing project